isomerpages/moe-greendalesec/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
 notification: It's our Level Camp week!
-Stay tuned to our Facebook page for more updates of our week of exciting activities.
+Do tune to our Facebook page for more updates of our week of exciting activities.
 sections:
   - hero: